5T33Z0/Clover-Crate/ACPI/README.md

 ![Bildschirmfoto 2021-05-16 um 08 31 09](https://user-images.githubusercontent.com/76865553/135732710-df439b95-b7b9-4e88-bd47-0bc082ec63a6.png)

-Yo can add SSDTs from the `ACPI/patched` folder which should be omitted from loading when booting the system.
+Yo can add SSDTs from the `ACPI/patched` folder which should be blocked from loading when booting the system.
+The whole name of the SSDT (including .aml) has to be entered.

 ## Sorted Order